 31 October, midday UK time:

-• London in-person candidates: deadline for your application profile in the Acceptd portal, with any written requirements (see below).
-London in-person auditions for your Principal Study do not require pre-screening recordings.
+- London in-person candidates: Deadline for your application profile in the Acceptd portal, with any written requirements required for your course choice (see below).
+London in-person auditions for your Principal Study do not require recordings, unless you are submitting the Advanced Professional Diploma video portfolio.

 Audition requirements